-Table 12.1: The basic trace minimization algorithm (Algorithm 12.3).
+Table 13.1: The basic trace minimization algorithm (Algorithm 13.3).
 The inner systems are solved by the CG scheme which is terminated such that the 2-norm of the residual is reduced by a specified factor.
-The number of outer iterations (#its) and the number of matrix with A (A mults) are listed for different residual reduction factors.
+The number of outer iterations (#its) and the number of multiplications with matrix A (A mults) are listed for different residual reduction factors.